Enforcement of Merger Consent Decrees

 After being found guilty of criminal contempt, the companies agreed to settle the DOJ’s civil contempt case for US$13.1 million, which ‘represented a full disgorgement of all of the joint venture’s profits during the time that the companies were in contempt’.

-In 2009, Live Nation (the largest concert promoter in the US) agreed to merge with Ticketmaster (the largest ticketing service provider for major concert venues in the US).
-To secure DOJ approval, the companies entered into a consent decree in 2010 that, among other things, prohibited them from: (1) conditioning or threatening to condition Live Nation’s provision of concerts and other live events on a venue’s purchase of Ticketmaster’s ticketing services, or (2) retaliating against concert venues that opted to use another ticketing company.
+In 2009, Live Nation (the largest concert promoter in the United States) agreed to merge with Ticketmaster (the largest ticketing service provider for major concert venues in the United States).
+To secure DOJ approval, the companies entered into a consent decree in 2010 that, among other things, prohibited them from (1) conditioning or threatening to condition Live Nation’s provision of concerts and other live events on a venue’s purchase of Ticketmaster’s ticketing services, or (2) retaliating against concert venues that opted to use another ticketing company.

-In December 2019, the DOJ announced that it planned to move to amend and extend the consent decree because its multi-year investigation showed that the companies had repeatedly violated the decree’s terms.
+In December 2019, the DOJ announced that it planned to move to amend and extend the consent decree because its multi-year investigation showed that the companies had repeatedly violated the terms of the decree.
 According to the DOJ, Live Nation and Ticketmaster began violating the aforementioned provisions ‘shortly after the decree was entered in 2010’ and continued to violate them ‘as late as March 2019’.
 As alleged by the DOJ, Live Nation and Ticketmaster gained a ‘well-earned reputation for threatening behavior’ and ‘retaliatory conduct’ because they ‘repeatedly conditioned and threatened to condition Live Nation’s provision of live concerts on a venue’s purchase of Ticketmaster ticketing services’, and ‘retaliated against venues that opted to use competing ticketing services’.
-Such conduct, the DOJ concluded, ‘hinder[ed] effective competition for primary ticketing services’ because ‘venues are afraid to leave Ticketmaster lest they risk losing Live Nation concerts’, which generate revenue that is of ‘paramount importance . . . to a venue’s bottom line’.
+The DOJ concluded that this conduct ‘hinder[ed] effective competition for primary ticketing services’ because ‘venues are afraid to leave Ticketmaster lest they risk losing Live Nation concerts’, which generate revenue that is of ‘paramount importance . . . to a venue’s bottom line’.

 ‘[T]o ensure that American consumers get the benefit of the bargain reached in [the] 2010 [consent decree]’ and to ‘prevent future violations’, the DOJ required Live Nation and Ticketmaster to agree to the following key modifications to the decree: